I’ve talked a lot about branding in the last weeks and one of my favorite people, Gregory Stringer, asked me to talk about co-branding, so here goes.

 Co-branding is also a way to create a positive brand image by transferring emotions related to one brand to the other.
 For instance, the partnership between Michael Jordan and Nike that made his branded shoes so popular folks stood in line for the chance to own part of the legend.
 Michael’s cache and athletic prowess created a cult following and led to consumers collecting his shoes, even if they didn’t wear them.

 There’s a certain economy of scale that makes sense when you’re looking to get the most bang for your buck.
 Combining advertising efforts, co-locating operations, even collaborating on digital marketing programs makes sense in some situations.

 Probably the biggest danger is the vulnerability caused by reliance on two brands — if something terrible happens to one brand, both brands might suffer declining market performance.
 This is the same reason why some companies don’t use a family branding strategy, instead preferring separate branding for each product line — like Proctor and Gamble with Tide, Cheer, Gain, and others just within the laundry detergent market.
 Damage to one brand might bring down both brands.

 Image, for example, you are co-branding with a local firm and that firm does its own advertising.
-How do you manage that interrelationship.
-Car manufacturers struggled with just this problem in their relationship and reliance on local dealerships to sell their product.
+How do you manage that interrelationship?
+Car manufacturers struggled with just this problem in their relationship and reliance on local dealerships to sell their products.
 Often, the local dealer advertising damaged the brand image the manufacturer wanted for the automobile.
-Over time, manufacturers controlled the situation by requiring dealerships adhere to their communication rules, which slows down the advertising process and might damage a working relationship between the two.
+Over time, manufacturers controlled the situation by requiring dealerships to adhere to their communication rules, which slows down the advertising process and might damage the working relationship between the two.

 Crafting a winning co-branding strategy